Heatblur-Simulations/f-4e-manual/src/systems/nav_com/ins.md

 ### Gyrocompass Alignment

-Maximum system precision is found by allowing the INS to perform a full Gyrocompassing alignment.
+Maximum system precision is found by allowing the INS to perform a full Gyro-compassing alignment.
 This method permits the gyros to find the most accurate true north reference possible, but can entail substantial amounts of time- and even greater time based on inaccurate or missing magnetic variation setting entry prior to powering the INS on.
 As an example- for a one degree compass heading error, the time to achieve maximum accuracy on the system is approximately five minutes, which attains an accuracy of ±10 minutes of arc alignment, giving the aforementioned 3 nautical miles of deviation per hour.
-The minimum amount of time to complete a Gyrocompassing alignment once BATH or HDG MEM level alignment is achieved is 50 additional seconds, while a normal alignment takes around 5 minutes.
+The minimum amount of time to complete a Gyro-compassing alignment once BATH or HDG MEM level alignment is achieved is 50 additional seconds, while a normal alignment takes around 5 minutes.
 If the aircraft is aligned at 70 degrees of latitude or more, additional time should be expected.